wavelet-space/vault/source/memoirs/culinary.md

-# Sowing, growing and cooking
+# Cooking

-- Příprava rýže
+- Preparation of rice
-  - vaření
+  - cooking
-  - dušení
+  - choking
-- Zeleninový vývar
+- Vegetable broth
-  - mrkev celer, pórek
+  - carrot, celery, leek
-- Rýže s vejcem
+- Rice with egg
-  - dušenou rýži spicháme na pánvi s vejcem
+  - cook steamed rice in a pan with an egg
-- Rizoto
+- Risotto
-- dušená rýže na másle, hrášek, mrkev, celer
+- steamed rice in butter, peas, carrots, celery